learn-academy-2019-charlie/ruby-assessment-paigem33/ruby.md

 Choose one of these resources and go through the material (not for hours, only looking for around 10min of your time) then come back here and list a few new things you learned about Ruby.

+I thought the .instance_methods(false) part from the ruby in 20 minutes was really interesting.
+I didn't realize you could list out all the methods from parent classes and that you could keep them from being inherited.
+I also really liked the example of the each loop, since I've had a hard time finding a good example of one.